Family and Consumer Sciences Education graduates are in high demand for teaching positions.

 FACS Education majors often have multiple teaching offers in the state of Georgia after graduation.
 FACS Education graduates teach courses in nutrition, parenting, childcare, fashion merchandising, and interior design.
 Graduates are also employed as educators by government entities, business and industry, or community based non-profits.

-The FACS Education curriculum is comprised of College of Education teaching methodology courses and courses from the following emphasis areas offered by the College of Family and Consumer Sciences:
+The FACS Education curriculum is comprised of College of Education teaching methodology courses and courses from each of the departments in the College of Family and Consumer Sciences: